-Consider whether the paragraph flows smoothly into the intro question, which should be the last sentence of the introductory paragraph.
+Consider whether the paragraph flows smoothly into the central question, which should be the last sentence of the introductory paragraph.
 Suggest improvements for leading into the question.

 Suggest improvements in the intro question itself.
-Does it address the assigned topic squarely, asking how three poems communicate specific aspects or elements of life (option 1) or powerful emotions (option 2), with vividness and power?
+Does it address the assigned topic squarely, asking how three poems communicate specific aspects or elements of life (option 1) or powerful emotions (option 2), vividly or powerfully?

-3. Identify and record in your response the topic sentence of each body ¶.
+3. Copy the topic sentence of each body ¶ into your response document.
 If there is no obvious topic sentence in any body ¶, suggest one.
 Make suggestions for improving existing topic sentencesnote that each topic sentence should answer the central question squarely and directly.
 Also identify the and evaluate the thesis statement, which should appear in the conclusion.